mahmoudshedid/currency-converter/README.md

 composer install
 ```
 Then make sure you have install 'install Symfony CLI'
-If you don't have it you can install by folw this page:
+If you don't have it you can install by follow this page:
 [Install Symfony CLI](https://symfony.com/download)

 Then you can run the backend by: